aws/aws-dotnet-deploy/site/content/docs/cicd.md

     ┃ ┗ WeatherForecast.cs
     ┗ MyWebApplication.sln

-To deploy the application with above directory structure in CI/CD pipeline without any prompts, use the following command:
+To deploy the application with the above directory structure in CI/CD pipeline without any prompts, use the following command:

     dotnet aws deploy --silent --project-path MyWebApplication/MyWebApplication/MyWebApplication.csproj --apply deploymentsettings.json